 The oil is used for both, dry and oily skin.
-When applied on dry skin, it helps to hydrate the skin and on oily skin it balances the sebum secretion and reduces oiliness of skin.
+When applied on dry skin, it helps to hydrate the skin and on oily skin it balances the sebum secretion and reduces oiliness of the skin.

-On topical application to skin, it tones, revitalises and stimulates cellular regeneration of skin and thus reduces fine lines and wrinkles.
+On topical application to skin, it tones, revitalises and stimulates cellular regeneration of the skin and thus reduces fine lines and wrinkles.

 Few drops of oil can be added to boiling water to make facial steam.
 This steam opens the pore and tightens the skin